 As companies learn to tweak the business models, they can also offer more exciting rewards and bonuses.

-MLM companies currently offer huge rewards, incentives, and recognition (on top of the income).
+MLM companies already offer huge rewards, incentives, and recognition (on top of the income).

 Lifestyle strips, exotic cars, luxury RV’s, Corporate Jet Credits, and million dollar bonuses.